TransatAR-Dev-Team/TranslatAR/unity/README.md

 - [Unity Hub](https://docs.unity3d.com/hub/manual/InstallHub.html) installed
 - Unity version `2022.3.62f1` with **Android Build Support** (and subcomponents) installed
 - Windows PC or Apple Silicon Mac
   > Not supported on Linux or Intel Macs
 - A physical Meta Quest 3 headset, or use the **Meta XR Simulator** in the Unity Editor
+- A `.env` file located in the root of the project correctly configured.
+See [TranslatAR - Initial Set Up](../README.md#initial-set-up).

 ## Getting Started